saravanabot0/extractImageFromVideo/README.md

 # extractImageFromVideo
+In this project i didn't use any library for this, i used only javascript with react js.</br>
 Users can upload a video and extract images from it.
 Then, you can use the image for thumbnail.</br> It can be helpful to generate a thumbnail image from an uploaded video.